mitre/tmnt/docs/source/guided.rst

 The string serving as the key for each seed set is not interpreted and provided for convenience.
 Each of the terms must exist in the topic vocabulary.
-Note that it is recommended that each seed set include the same number of terms, though this is not a requirement.
+Note that it is recommended that each seed set include the same number or nearly the same number of terms, though this is not a requirement.